Fenix E12 V2.0 160lm review. Is it worth it in 2023?

 SOS/Beacon | no |

-Modes on a flashlight refer to different output settings or levels of brightness that can be selected to suit different needs and preferences.
+A flashlight's modes are different output settings or brightness levels.
+They can be chosen to meet different needs and preferences.

 Battery | 1 x AA battery |